-In this section, the set of four properties that are to be formally verified will be presented.
-Recognizing that HVC has a rather generic form of a feedback controller, it is notable that most of the properties in this section are rather natural and generic properties to be fulfilled by any feedback controller tracking a setpoint reference.
+In this section, the set of four properties that are to be formally verified is presented.
+Recognising that the HVC has a rather generic form of a feedback controller, it is notable that most of the properties in this section are rather natural and generic properties to be fulfilled by any feedback controller tracking a setpoint reference.

 Property P1.
-To start with, it is reasonable to require that the measured process value, which in the case of HVC is $y(t) = HV_Actual(t)$, should converge to the reference- or setpoint value, $r(t) = HV_SetPoint(t)$.
-To formalize this, it is noted that both voltage signals are non-negative time-series and that convergence may be defined by setting and equivalently considering (asymptotic) Lyapunov stability of the the origin, E=0.
+To start with, it is natural to require that the measured process value, which in the case of the HVC is dependent on time, t, and denoted $y(t) = HV_Actual(t)$, should converge to the referenceor setpoint value, $r(t) = HV_SetPoint(t)$.
+To formalize this, it is noted that both voltage signals are non-negative time-series and that convergence may be defined by setting and equivalently considering (asymptotic) Lyapunov stability of the error term, e(t), to origin.

-Taking the particular structure and dynamics of the HVC application as discussed previously into account, this setpoint convergence property can in practice be decomposed into considering a 10 second time-interval directly after a new setpoint arrives, within which practical convergence of HV_Actual to a narrow interval centered around the new external setpoint $(HV_SetPoint)$ can be shown.
-To ease the notation and provide symmetry between the Charge/Discharge phases, the parameters RampLimit and TauPeriod are taken to be set conservatively equal to 3, with a peak deviation from new $HV_SetPoint$ as 30% of the setpoint value.
+Taking the particular structure and dynamics of the HVC application as discussed previously into account, this setpoint convergence property can in practice be decomposed into considering a 10 second timeinterval directly after a new setpoint arrives, within which practical convergence of HV_Actual to a narrow interval centered around the new external setpoint ($HV_SetPoint$) can be shown.
+To ease the notation and provide symmetry between the Charge/Discharge modes, let where τ_0 denotes the time instance when a new setpoint arrives.
+Also conservatively, set the peak deviation from new $HV_SetPoint$ as 30% of the setpoint value.
 The width of this narrow interval, as well as schematic time changes and evolution of $HV_SetPoint$ and HV_Actual are depicted in Fig. 6.